jomibauer/youtube-parser/readme.txt

 ============================
 -WHERE DOES THE OUTPUT GO?—

 the excel file will be named after the date the day the file was run(e.g. Jan 17th, 2020).
-Running the program multiple times per day will overwrite the older file.
+Running the program multiple times per day will overwrite the older file from the same day.

 The files will be saved into a directory named after the current month and year (e.g. Jan 2020) which will be saved in the current working directory.